-A few years ago, there was a concerted political push to increase home ownership rates.
+Several years ago, the United States made a concerted political push to increase home ownership rates.
 The idea was to help renters become buyers.
-This, it was argued, would have many benefits for those who made the jump, including: an increased standard of living, greater self-esteem, and financial security (by building up equity).
+Politicians argued this would have many benefits for those who made the jump.
+This included an increased standard of living, greater self-esteem, and financial security (by building up equity).
 As a result, many people who shouldn’t have bought houses, were pushed into doing so.

-The truth is now known that not everyone should own their home.
+We now know the truth, not everyone should own their home.

-Plus if everyone were to obtain a college degree, then those seeking to distinguish themselves will be needlessly pushed into grad school.
+In addition, if everyone obtained a college degree, then those seeking to distinguish themselves will feel a push into grad school.
 Indeed some fields are already like that.

 If this effort to send everyone to college succeeds, the result will not be them getting a better job, but merely an upward push on required qualifications, as well as more money spent on schooling and increased student debt.